RocketPy-Team/RocketPy/docs/user/first_simulation.rst

     pd.read_csv("calisto_flight_data.csv")

 This will export the same data at a sampling rate of 1 second.
-The flight data will be linearly interpolated to match the new sampling rate.
+The flight data will be interpolated to match the new sampling rate.

 Finally, the :meth:`rocketpy.Flight.export_data` method also provides a convenient way to export the entire flight solution (see :meth:`rocketpy.Flight.solution_array`) to a CSV file.
 This is done by not passing any attributes names to the method.